Tesla, Inc.’s Corporate Social Responsibility & Citizenship, Stakeholders

 5. Governments

 Employees.
-In designing its corporate social responsibility strategy, Tesla, Inc. believes that employees are a critical success factor in its automotive and energy solutions business.
+In designing its corporate social responsibility strategy, Tesla believes that employees are a critical success factor in its automotive and energy solutions business.
 As stakeholders, employees influence business productivity and performance.
 Their CSR interests include high compensation and significant career opportunities.
 Tesla’s corporate responsibility approach satisfies these interests through a competitive compensation strategy, as well as HR programs for skills development and leadership development.
 Moreover, the company’s corporate social responsibility strategy offers learning experiences through collaborative programs with partner firms.
 These CSR programs satisfy the interests of employees as stakeholders.
-Furthermore, Tesla’s organizational culture helps improve employee morale and minimize issues in the workforce.
+Furthermore, Tesla’s organizational culture (work culture) helps improve employee morale and minimize issues in the workforce.

-Tesla, Inc.’s CSR Performance in Addressing Stakeholders’ Interests
+Tesla’s CSR Performance in Addressing Stakeholders’ Interests

 References